osterello/Slides-dots/README.md

 # slides-dots

-This is a jQuery app that changes DIV by sliding and updates dots
+This is a jQuery carousel that changes DIV sliding and updates dots